-As an exception, directors representing employees are not obliged to own a minimum number of shares.
+As an exception, directors representing employees and the Censor(s) are not obliged to own a minimum number of shares.

 When he or she takes part in the deliberations of the Board and votes, the director represents all the Company's shareholders and must act in all circumstances in good faith and in the corporate interest.